woc-hack/kjd/VCAnalyzer/README.md

 the vulnerable file.
 These are the cloned project.
 It then discovers if each cloned project has been fixed and, if so, the time of the fix.

+The input for phase 2 is:
+    - The CVE ID for each CVE to be processed.
-The input for phase 2 is the lists of good blobs and bad blobs generated in phase 1 for each CVE from the input file.
+    - The lists of good blobs and bad blobs generated in phase 1 for each CVE from the original input file
+    - The CVE publication date from the original input file
+    - The date the original project was fixed from the original input file

 For each CVE from phase 1, the tool:
     - Finds all open source projects available in World of Code that have